nimarya/seaside-task/README.md

 To start this project type `docker-compose up` in command line in the root of this project

-Then run migrations: `php artisan migrate:fresh`
+Then run migrations: `php artisan migrate:fresh` in the Docker app container

 or use the export file of the database